lbr38/motion-UI/README.md

 sudo ./motionui --install
 ```

-<b>Done</b> !
-Access <b>Motion-UI</b> from a web browser.
+**Done** !
+Access **Motion-UI** from a web browser.
 It will automaticaly create necessary files and database.

-For this you must create a basic vhost in your web server to serve <b>/var/www/motionui/public</b> directory (with PHP enabled to execute scripts from that directory).
+For this you must create a basic vhost in your web server to serve **/var/www/motionui/public** directory (with PHP enabled to execute scripts from that directory).

 E.g vhost for nginx: